Author Kerry Connelly: Attitude, commitment to the long haul are keys for moving forward

 During her hourlong presentation, Connelly discussed a few key unhelpful racial attitudes, focusing on guilt, defensiveness and color-blindness.
 Guilt often leads to avoidance while defensiveness perpetuates racism and harms real people.
 The concept of color-blindness allows white people to feel moral while maintaining the immorality of racism, according to Connelly.

 “If we are continually defending whiteness, we are not doing anything to dismantle whiteness,” said Connelly.
 “You cannot defend the institution of socialized whiteness and also dismantle the effects of socialized whiteness.”

 More helpful attitudes to counter those three include being aware; being willing to stay in the room and listen, instead of being defensive; and being open to “radical difference” instead of insisting on sameness.

-To view a replay of the webinar, and gain access to other anti-racism resources and a study guide, click the Presbyterian Outlook resource page here.
+To view a replay of the webinar, and gain access to other antiracism resources and a study guide, go to the Presbyterian Outlook resource page here.

 Scott O’Neill, Communications Strategist, Presbyterian Mission Agency

 Let us join in prayer for: